Management Science and Engineering provides programs of education and research by integrating three basic strengths:

 HCP (Part-Time or Online MS)

-Pursue a Stanford University Master of Science degree on a part-time or online basis through the Honors Cooperative Program (HCP).
+Pursue a Stanford University Master of Science degree on a part-time or remote basis through the Honors Cooperative Program (HCP).

 Dual & Joint Degree